Neurocutaneous Syndromes in Children

 Schwannomatosis 1.
 This is caused by

-mutations in a gene called SWNTS1.
-This condition is also known as congenital
+mutations in either the SMARCB1 or LZTR1 genes.
+This condition is also known as

 Schwannomatosis 2.
 This condition